Linux directory and file access permissions

 | None | - | 0 |

 The first two permissions, Read and Write, are simple.
-If a file permission includes "r" it can be read.
+If a file permission includes "r" its contents can be read.
 If the file permission includes "w", it can be written upon.
 If the file has both permissions then it can be both read and written upon.

 The third permission "execute" can be understood to mean that a file is executable, and that it can be run as a program.

-Users familiar with the Windows Operating system, know that files that can be run as a program in Windows must have a specific extension such as .com, .exe, or .bat.
+Users familiar with the Windows Operating system, know that files that can be run as a program must have a specific extension such as .com, .exe, or .bat.

 In Linux, only files that have the "x" attribute can be executed.
 A file extension, if it exists, does not carry the meaning of "executability" as in Windows.